TheOnlyWayUp/mcStalkerApiWrapper/README.md

 YOU NEED AN API KEY TO USE THIS WRAPPER.

-You can get a key at https://mcstalker.com/register
+You can get a key at https://mcstalker.com/register (The endpoint doesn't exist yet, will be implemented soon)

 Imports -
 - from mcStalker.mcStalker import Player(apiKey)